TowerVerse/towerverseserver/README.md

 **The server will run on a designated port (5000 by default) at localhost.**

-**Note: Passing --tests means no database will be used.
+**Note: Passing --local means no database will be used.
 Otherwise set the environmental variables OPENDOGE_MONGODB_USERNAME and OPENDOGE_MONGODB_PASSWORD to the ones the OpenDoge owner has given you.**

 ## Hosting online